chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 The SMTP server page is only available to users who have the  _Admin_ [global permission](https://docs.xebialabs.com/xl-release/how-to/configure-permissions.html).
 For a more detailed explanation of how to set up an SMTP server see: [Configure SMTP server](https://docs.xebialabs.com/xl-release/how-to/configure-smtp-server.html)

 ### IMAP
-XL Release fetches the remote completion emails send by users that want to complete or fail a remote completion task.
+XL Release fetches the remote completion emails sent by users that want to complete or fail a remote completion task.
 To configure the email server that is used to receive the remote completion emails, select Settings > Shared configuration > Add IMAP server.
 The IMAP server settings is only available to users who have the _Admin_ [global permission](https://docs.xebialabs.com/xl-release/how-to/configure-permissions.html).

 - IMAP server host (used to specify the internet address of the mail server)